 Seven Deadly Sins and Seven Lively Virtues: 7-8:30 p.m.
 Mondays, Feb.
 18 to March 18, St. Louise de Marillac Parish, 320 McMurray Road, Upper St. Clair.
 DVD study presented by the Rev. Robert Barron.
 Cost: $15.
 Registration required at 724-249-3949 or email@example.com or stlouisedemarrilac.org.

 Soup and Inspiration: 6-8 p.m.
 Tuesdays through March 19, Heritage Presbyterian Church, 2262 Rochester Road, Franklin Park.
 Soups at 6 provided by church members; inspiration at 7 is “With Jesus in the Upper Room.”
 Free child care available.
-Registration preferred at 412-366-1338 or email@example.com.There are currently no comments for this story.
+Registration preferred at 412-366-1338 or firstname.lastname@example.org.